enferex/binception/README.md

 ## binception: Generate hash values for functions within a binary.

 ### Important
-This is alpha and has at least one critical bug when detecting address/function boundaries.
+This is alpha and not perfect.

 ### What
 binception is a utility that locates functions within an elf file (library,